Shipping from the State of Wyoming to Indiana

-Wyoming became the 44th state to join the union in 1890.
-Wyoming was the first U.S. state to allow women to vote–an achievement that represented one of the early victories of the American women’s suffrage movement.
-Today, although it is the 10th largest state by area, Wyoming has the smallest population of all the states, with just over 550,000 residents.
-The state is home to most of Yellowstone National Park, one of the most popular national parks in the country.
-Millions of tourists visit Wyoming every year to see the geyser Old Faithful and the Grand Prismatic Spring, the largest hot spring in the country, as well as a variety of wildlife including moose, elk, bighorn sheep, wolves, coyotes, eagles, black bears, and grizzly bears.
+Wyoming was the 44th state to join the Union in 1890.
+It was also the first U.S. state to allow women to vote.
+This achievement represented one of the early victories of the American women’s suffrage movement.
+Today, although it is the 10th largest state by area, Wyoming has the smallest populace of all the states, with a little over 550,000 residents.
+The state is home to most of Yellowstone National Park, one of the most reputable national parks in the country.

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.